-VA will help determine exposure to Agent Orange or other herbicides during military service when you file a claim for disability compensation or survivors' benefits.
+VA will help determine exposure to Agent Orange or other herbicides during military service after you file a claim for compensation benefits.

-Veterans may be eligible for an Agent Orange Registry health exam.
+Veterans may be eligible for a free Agent Orange Registry health exam.
 You don't have to file a disability compensation claim to receive the exam.
 Contact your local VA Environmental Health Coordinator about getting an Agent Orange Registry health exam.